 It falls to the retiring minister, in the last three to six months of her or his ministry, to perform the first movement of a “ministry of succession” from which the later movements may smoothly flow.
 What greater satisfaction can there be, five or ten years later, than to look upon a thriving congregation and a thriving ministry, with the consciousness that one's own ministry was, if not its cornerstone, a part of the foundation?

 Please see the UUMA website for additional information on guidelines.

 For more information contact transitions @ uua.org.

 This work is made possible by the generosity of individual donors and congregations.
-Please consider making a donation today.